 PondLift is a manufacturer.
 We build devices to install on open ponds and in underbarn storage pits to make them be aerobic treatment sites, decomposing wastes, and eliminating odor within them.
-We manufacture, market, and sell StinkSTOPpers and Smlifts (what we call our devices) through a Licensing process.
-Equipment is patent pending, has high performance, and will positively change our whole world.
+We manufacture, market, and sell StinkSTOPpers and SSPs (StinkSTOPper Petite).
+Equipment uses patented designs, has high performance, and will positively change our whole world.

 PondLift started doing its preliminary work in November 2013.
 It’s initial prototype was tested in January 2014, and the prototype was installed in March 2014.
 Due to design efforts similar to aircraft design goals (to make it structurally strong, but extremely lightweight), several reiterations have occurred going into production.
-Finding production methods which can manufacture each part, with changes to one part requiring changes to adjoining part, has taken some time.
-We now have equipment manufacture process that functions well for the current design.
+Please keep in mind that this equipment is installed outdoors in one of the harshest environments man provides.
+We’ve spent the past years assuring the equipment survives winter conditions, with icing issues, as well as the high winds often encountered in the Midwest states.

 A significant “delay” is inherent with the equipment when first installed: No one can expect the equipment to be placed on a pond and have immediate results!
 It often requires 2 to 3 months for the pond to be converted from a storage pond to a treatment pond, especially if the equipment is placed on the pond when it is almost full!
 In a more perfect world, equipment would always be installed when the pond is mostly empty and starting to fill with manure.
 Yet, they are installed at any time, and simply start the conversion process within the pond, and do it according to “nature”.
-StinkSTOPpers and Smlifts only “encourage” and “enhance” bacterial growth and activity… and the pond is already with these bacteria, but time is needed for them to grow their populations.
+StinkSTOPpers and SSPs only “encourage” and “enhance” bacterial growth and activity… and the pond is already with these bacteria, but time is needed for them to grow their populations.
 “Proof” that things are working become visually obvious with changes in the fluid dynamics, surface activities, and the most revealing: Reduction and Elimination of odors.
 For those who dare put their hand in the pond effluent, it becomes very obvious to them that “it is working” when the pond effluent becomes water: It feels like water, and not slippery manure.
 And your hand has no odor after you reach in the pond.
-(Really.)
+(Seriously.
+I show the site owner this with my own hands!)

-Of course, sampling/testing can also prove results, with Nitrogen content changing to almost 100% Ammonium form, electrical conductivity being lowered significantly, BOD levels reduced significantly, VOC’s being minimal, and other relevant tests.
+Of course, sampling/testing can also prove results, with BOD levels reduced significantly, VOC’s (Volatile Fatty Acids) being minimal, and other relevant tests.
+VFA’s have been used in several instances to be a numerical “measure” or indicator of the potential for odor.

 We know that a compost pile works well by stirring it and mixing it up so air gets to it.
 Our equipment mixes it up in the pond.
 The oxygen gets to it at the ever-changing surface.
-Also, we know that the beginning of a compost pile takes lots of room, but days later it is much smaller.
+Concerning the elimination of solids: We know that the beginning of a compost pile takes lots of room, but days later it is much smaller.
 When it gets mixed daily, after 45 days, it is completely decomposed, and is a tiny remnant of its beginning size.
 If you were to throw the composted material in a pond, it would “disappear” much like teaspoons of “fiber” disappear into water on TV ads.

 The quick answer: Although it worked for the most part, previous equipment had problems… enough problems that people stopped using it after they bought it.
 The bad performance gave the whole Industry of “floating aerators” a bad name.
 Yes, PondLift works awesomely, and does amazing things… but: We understand PondLift has an uphill battle!

 Animal Waste “treatment” is not and has never been a priority, since historically, animal populations were not really concentrated as they are now, until the past 60 years.
-Waste Treatment HAS been done for HUMAN wastes for over a century, and the technology used for human waste treatment has been successful in treating it.
+HUMAN WASTE Treatment HAS been done for over a century, and the technology used for human waste treatment has been successful in treating it.
 Even though it is expensive to do, Human Waste treatment is done because it is mandated to be done, and cost is not a concern for the most part (it is paid for by our taxes).

-Animal Wastes are more intense than Human Wastes, and the world has LOTS MORE animal wastes than human wastes… Currently almost all animal wastes are simply sent to farmland without being treated beforehand, with the hope that it will decompose in by nature, in the field, taking over 3 years to do that!
-Decomposition is “free” by nature, for the farmer.
+Animal Wastes are more intense than Human Wastes, and the world has LOTS MORE animal wastes than human wastes… yet almost all animal wastes are simply sent to farmland without being treated beforehand, with the hope that it will decompose in the field, taking over 3 years to do that!
+This slow decomposition is “free” for the farmer, but the neighborhood often suffers from the process.

 8. Isn’t manure able to be “treated” like human wastes?